PierreFoucault/SequentialExtraction/README.md

+Thsi repositoy present the R code used for the following article:

 "Multi-omics analyses from a single sample: prior metabolite extraction does not alter the 16S rRNA-based characterization of prokaryotic community in a diversity of sample types"
 DOI: https://doi.org/10.1093/femsle/fnad125
+Abstract:
 Massive sequencing of the 16S rRNA gene has become a standard first step to describe and compare microbial communities from various samples.
 Parallel analysis of high numbers of samples makes it relevant to the statistical testing of the influence of natural or experimental factors and variables.
 However, these descriptions fail to document changes in community or ecosystem functioning.
 Nontargeted metabolomics are a suitable tool to bridge this gap, yet extraction protocols are different.